An Explainable Deep Learning-Based Method For Schizophrenia Diagnosis Using Generative Data-Augmentation: Introduction

 \subsection{Related Works}

+Several researchers have previously proposed different deep learning and machine learning-based methods for schizophrenia diagnosis using Electroencephalography (EEG) signals.
+The literature is quite rich in schizophrenia diagnosis using traditional machine learning.
+However, we only focus on deep learning-based methods in this study.
+Related works on deep learning-based schizophrenia diagnosis using EEG signals are summarized briefly as follows.

-So far many studies have focused on utilizing deep neural networks for schizophrenia diagnosis using EEG signals (\cite{Verma_2023}). \cite{Naira2019} used the Pearson Correlation Coefficient (PCC) matrix between channels as input to a Convolutional Neural Network (CNN), and a 90\% accuracy was obtained.
-In another study \cite{bagherzadeh2022detection} used Transfer Entropy (TE) values between channels to represent the signals as 2D matrices and then classify them using a CNN-LSTM architecture, obtaining a near-perfect accuracy over a 19-channel dataset. \cite{app9142870} used 1D-CNN and the proposed model achieved classification accuracy of 98.07\% and 81.26\% for non-subject-based testing and subject-based testing, respectively. using a hybrid 1D-CNN and LSTM architecture has also been explored by \cite{shoeibi2021automatic}.
+So far many studies have focused on utilizing deep neural networks for schizophrenia diagnosis using EEG signals \cite{Verma_2023}.
+In the work of Chu et al. \cite{chu2017individual} new systems are proposed for individual recognition based on spatiotemporal resting state EEG data, using modified deep learning architectures.
+The proposed system achieved high degrees of classification accuracy, with 81.6\% accuracy for high-risk individuals, 96.7\% for clinically stable first-episode patients with schizophrenia, and 99.2\% for healthy controls.
+The study also found that replacing the softmax layer with Random Forest and adding a voting layer improved the classification accuracy.
+The choice of Convolutional Neural Network (CNN) as the type of neural network has been the most widely-adopted approach in the relevant literature.
+However, the past studies mainly differ in terms of the choice of data representation as neural network inputs.
+In the study of Naira et al. \cite{Naira2019} the Pearson Correlation Coefficient (PCC) matrix between channels has been used as input to a Convolutional Neural Network (CNN), and a 90\% accuracy was obtained.
+Another study \cite{bagherzadeh2022detection} used Transfer Entropy (TE) values between channels to represent the signals as 2D matrices and then classify them using a CNN-LSTM architecture, obtaining a near-perfect accuracy over a 19-channel dataset.
+Oh et al. \cite{app9142870} used 1D-CNN and the proposed model achieved classification accuracy of 98.07\% and 81.26\% for non-subject-based testing and subject-based testing, respectively. using a hybrid 1D-CNN and LSTM architecture has also been explored by Shoeibi et al. \cite{shoeibi2021automatic}.